Acuña, Braves get 1st win; top Nats 7-6 to open doubleheader - WTMJ

 TRAINER’S ROOM

+Braves: Neither Fried nor Snitker sounded too worried about the lefty’s leg.
+“Nothing too serious,” the pitcher said.

 Nationals: Players under quarantine could rejoin the club on its upcoming six-game road trip, manager Dave Martinez said.
 “It’s a possibility.
-It really is,” Martinez said.
-“The good news is these guys are testing negative with the nasal swab and the saliva test.”
+It really is,” he said.

 UP NEXT

-Braves: After a day off, play their home opener Friday against the Phillies, with Charlie Morton starting for Atlanta against Zack Wheeler.
+Braves: Home opener is Friday against the Phillies, with Charlie Morton starting for Atlanta against Zack Wheeler.

-Nationals: Planned to fly to California on Wednesday night; after a day off, they open a three-game set at the Dodgers on Friday.
-Martinez wanted his players to get a chance to rest and adjust to the time difference.
-“It’s been a long week,” he said.
+Nationals: Planned to fly to California on Wednesday night; they open a three-game set at the Dodgers on Friday.
+“It’s been a long week,” Martinez said.
 “It’s been a long week for all of us.”

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports